 - Hence microbes that belong to the class of Rhizobium are often referred to as nitrogen-fixing bacteria.

-The prescription antibiotics that is used to treat bacterial infections are produced using Streptomyces and hence these bacteria are often referred to as the ‘good bacteria’.
+The prescription antibiotics that are used to treat bacterial infections are produced using Streptomyces and hence these bacteria are often referred to as the ‘good bacteria’.
 Not just in the production of antibacterial agents, but the bacteria belonging to the class of Streptomyces are also used to produce antifungal agents and associated medicines, namely – immunosuppressants which are remedial measures prescribed by doctors for certain autoimmune diseases.

 These bacteria are crucial in converting milk into curd.
 Dairy products like milk are exposed to the microbial activity of the Lactobacillus acidophilus bacteria in order to produce yoghurt.
 They are usually found residing in the human small intestine.
-Their presence in the system is not harmful, instead beneficial, as adequate amounts of these bacteria in the body hugely determines and is directly proportional to the amount of synthesis of Vitamin K and infection-fighting agents in the human body.
+Their presence in the system is not harmful, instead of beneficial, as adequate amounts of these bacteria in the body hugely determines and is directly proportional to the amount of synthesis of Vitamin K and infection-fighting agents in the human body.
 The human body is likely more susceptible to infections when the count of Lactobacillus acidophilus falls below a normal range in the body.
 Consuming home-made yoghurt on a daily basis in a normal proportion is known to be the best way to stay away from infections.

 Learn more about beneficial bacteria and related topics by registering at BYJU’S.